dgreif/ring/homebridge/README.md

 groups you have configured in Ring.
 If this option is `true`, your Ring groups (and their associated motion sensor) will be ignored and will not show up in HomeKit.

+`cameraStatusPollingSeconds`: How frequently to poll for updates to your cameras.
+Information like light/siren status do not update in real time and need to be requested periodically.
+Defaults to `30`

+`cameraDingsPollingSeconds`: How frequently to poll for new events from your cameras.
+These include motion and doorbell presses.
+Defaults to `5`

 ### Supported Devices
+  * Cameras (Experimental)
+    * Light On/Off
+    * Siren On/Off
+    * Motion - Requires motion alerts to be on for the camera in the Ring App.
+If you have motion snooze or a motion schedule enabled, you will not receive motion events via HomeKit either.
+    * Doorbell presses - Requires ring alerts to be on for the camera in the Ring App.
+    * TODO: Battery
+    * TODO: Snapshots and live streams
   * Security Panel
     * This is a software device that represents the alarm for a Ring location
     * Arm Home / Arm Away / Disarm alarm for Ring location.